-The Acas Code of Practice sets out clear and transparent processes for dealing with difficulties in working relationships from the employer’s and employee’s perspective.
+The Acas Code of Practice on Disciplinary and Grievance Procedures sets out clear and transparent processes for dealing with grievance procedures that arise due to difficulties in the working relationships from the employer’s or employee’s perspective.

-The Acas Code of Practice provides a course of action for employees with a workplace complaint which cannot be resolved through normal communications with a line manager.
-The Acas grievance code of practice sets out clear and transparent procedures for raising and dealing with complaints to ensure everyone is treated fairly and reasonably and in the same way in similar circumstances.
+The Acas Code of Practice provides a course of action for any of your employees with a workplace complaint which cannot be resolved through normal communications with a line manager.
+The Acas grievance code of practice sets out clear and transparent procedures for raising and dealing with complaints and grievance procedures to ensure everyone is treated fairly and reasonably and in the same way in similar circumstances.

-We provide a range of support and advice to help ensure you understand your responsibilities in handling Acas grievance procedures including investigating complaints and managing grievance-related meetings or appeals.
-We can also help investigate a grievance or advise on how to manage the hearings and provide guidance on the decision making process.
+We provide a range of support and advice to help ensure you understand your responsibilities in handling Acas grievance procedures, including investigating complaints and managing grievance-related meetings or appeals.
+We can also help investigate an employee’s grievance or advise on how to manage the hearings and provide guidance on the decision-making process.

-We can also train your managers to ensure they handle grievances correctly from the outset to avoid problems escalating.
+We can also train your managers to ensure they handle grievances in line with the Acas code of practice for grievance procedures from the outset to avoid problems escalating.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023